Counterpoise Wire (AKA Rat Tail):

 A simple but significant, and inexpensive improvement that can be made to the Smiley HT antenna SMA-F and SMA-M bases we sell is the addition of counterpoise from a device commonly referred to as a "Rat Tail".
 The effectiveness of a counterpoise element is not a myth, it is pretty simple science and therefore not about to make anyone millions.
 Technically, counterpoise is is not a true ground plane, it would more accurately be referred to as a 'virtual ground plane'.
 You may have seen radial elements at the bottom of a base station antenna on a roof somewhere, and these are there to give counterpoise.
 So in the case of a rubber duck, counterpoise gives a virtual ground plane reference to trampoline the signal using the same dynamics analogous to what radials do for base station antennas.

 First it worth noting that while a half wave antenna does not require a ground plane, an antenna that can reference a ground plane such as a 5/8 wave has better propagation.
 Our 5/8 wave is a base loaded 1/4 wave that radiates a 5/8 radiation pattern.
 That fact is germane to the antennas we stock.
-It is also worth noting that a Rat Tail will significantly render the 1/4 wave model 270a dual band telescoping antenna into a 1/2 wave dipole on VHF.
+There are a number of videos in our Youtbe channel that illustrate the effect of adding a counterpoise wire to the various styles of antennas.

-These have been bench tested by Smiley and they have found that while this Rat Tail does introduce a ground plane, it does not increase, or decrease SWR.
-If you are already on a reasonably good ground plane, then the Rat Tail would not demonstrate a noticeable improvement on signal characteristics.
-But, you never are on that perfect ground.
-We have found subsequent to subjective field testing in environments where Guides often find themselves: on water, ice/snow, or porous regolith, means the ground you're standing on often acts as a capacitor with regards to your radio signal.
+We have found subsequent to subjective field testing in environments where Guides often find themselves: on water, ice/snow, or porous regolith, means the ground you're standing on often acts as a poor capacitor with regards to your radio signal.
 Thus the counterpoise element can increase your transmit range exponentially because it introduces the all important ground reference that is needed for efficient signal propagation required by the vertical tuned element in monopole antennas.
 Our users have also reported they have seen a significant improvement in receive after deploying a Rat Tail as well.

-We make these using a 1/4 wavelength* piece of silicon #18 stranded copper wire, and soldered to the metal Smiley base.
-The bitter end is looped so it can be placed over the antenna tip when not in use.
+We make these using silicon covered #10 or #12 AWG stranded copper wire, and soldered to a nickel strip that is spot welded to the metal Smiley base.
+The #10 is larger and heavier, but more closely matches impedence and yields better SWR.
 This MOD is compatible with your antenna and can be left on during travel and used when required, so you do not have to keep switching the base.
 The silicon jacket has superior flex, durability and cold weather performance compared to normal PVC coated wire.
 And more importantly, it is an insulation material that keeps the capacitive losses to the system at a minimum.
 Instead of being clamped to the outer collar of the SMA connector on your HT antenna, ours are soldered to prevent attenuation and loss introduced by a clip and acts as a counterpoise so that RF from the HT doesn’t couple with your body.
 We make 2M Tiger Tails suitable for use with our rubber ducks and they are highly recommended for use where you need maximum range from your antenna.
-Our Rat weighs 12 grams, and is compatible with all the antennas, so it can be used with any of them.
-For a mere $19.95, this is a 'must have' for backcountry travel, and a mandatory piece of kit if you are a guide or may be the one that has to summon assistance via radio.
+Our Rat weighs 25 grams, and is compatible with all the antennas, so it can be used with any of them.
+This is a 'must have' for backcountry travel, and a mandatory piece of kit if you are a guide or may be the one that has to summon assistance via radio.